c-justin/Google_Data_Analytics_Capstone_Cyclistic_Case/README.md

 ## Ask

-- [x] Business Task
-How to convert more casual riders into annual members by designing a specific and targeted marketing strategy.
+- [x] Business Task: How to convert more casual riders into annual members by designing a specific and targeted marketing strategy.

 Guiding questions
 1. How do annual members and casual riders use Cyclistic bikes differently?